INTEGRATED PORTFOLIO MANAGEMENT AS A WAY TO SUCCESS

 You can try to create such a framework “manually,” or you can use a specific set of tools to achieve coherence.
 Luckily the modern PPM market has something special in store for those who want to ease the pain of PMs, PMOs, and executives while building such a framework.
 One of the miraculous solutions that address all the issues listed above and checks every box is PPM Express.
 Not only it allows you to create a single “cause-and-effect relationship” between all your project activities, and it can handle multiple project management, reporting, and scheduling tools at once.

-PPM Express aggregates data from all the tools your teams use to manage and report progress on projects starting from multiple Microsoft tools (like Azure DevOps, Planner, VSTS, Project Online, etc.) to numerous third-party apps, like Trello, Asana, Jira, etc. This allows PMOs and executives to see the progress on every project\program\portfolio in one dashboard.
+PPM Express extracts data from all the tools your teams use to manage and report progress on projects starting from multiple Microsoft tools (like Azure DevOps, Planner, VSTS, Project Online, etc.) to numerous third-party apps, like Trello, Asana, Jira, etc. This allows PMOs and executives to see the progress on every project\program\portfolio in one dashboard.
 At the same time, it gives your PM’s and teams to work with the tools they used to and to report in one place.

 Imagine, one of your teams works with Jira, another team has already adopted Trello, and they continue to use the chosen tools daily, while you get all “the stats” in real-time in one place.
 Also, you can manage the data from one place, share the data on all the projects\programs\portfolios with other decision-makers instantly.
 This streamlines all the executive functions while leaving the teams “to work in peace.”